Tejaswanth2406/Mumcare-AI-/README.md

 ## ✨ Final Statement

-MumzWorld AI demonstrates how an **AI-native decision layer** can replace traditional filter-based navigation in e-commerce by understanding user intent, retrieving relevant products, and generating structured, explainable recommendations with built-in safety and uncertainty handling.
+Mumcare AI demonstrates how an **AI-native decision layer** can replace traditional filter-based navigation in e-commerce by understanding user intent, retrieving relevant products, and generating structured, explainable recommendations with built-in safety and uncertainty handling.

 This is not a chatbot wrapper.
 It's a **production AI system** combining intent parsing, RAG, structured output validation, multilingual generation, and rigorous evaluation — exactly what enterprise AI engineering requires.